91nunocosta/todolist/README.md

 The only non-trivial aspect of the implementation is managing the task's positions.
 A (possibly non-optimal) option is to store a _position_ field in the tasks.
 In this approach adding, removing or moving a task implies, in the worst case, to shift the positions of all tasks.
 By other words, the time complexity of those operations is _O(n)_, for _n_ tasks.

 But if we take into account that _n_ is not all tasks in DB, but only the tasks of a particular user, the scenario seems much better.
 It's reasonable to assume that there is a constant limit (say _c=10000_, but you can change it) of tasks that is manageable by a single human user.
 Creating more tasks than that wouldn't be an easy task for anyone (and certainly not very useful.)
-Under this assumption _n_ becomes _c_, and time complexity _O(1)_ (assuming that the DB can find the tasks of the user in _O(1)_ time).
+Under this assumption _n_ becomes _c_, and time complexity _O(1)_ (assuming that the DB can find each task of the user in _O(1)_ time).

 For this reason, I chose to follow this simple approach of storing the _positions_ inside the tasks.
 But if the above assumption changed, or the constant factor in the time complexity needs to be minimal, it could make sense to look for a more optimal solution.